shezard/land-of-svelte/README.md

 -   [x] Display player hp as a health bar
 -   [x] Add treasure chest
 -   [x] Pause game while in the menu
+-   [ ] Container: fix store not updating
 -   [] Editor
     -   [ ] Fix texture tile image not updating when changing tile texture
     -   [ ] Try to remove setTimeout when adding light to improve UX